sayande717/notes/topics/Operating-Systems.md

         - As we can see, Page Number 1 can easily be present for multiple processes.
         - Example: for last entry, we can see that Page $p_2$ of process $P_3$ is located at frame $f_5$.
 We go to frame 5, to get the data from main memory.
     - Much more Searching Time is required, since we have to check each and every entry individually.
-- **Example 0**: Consider a virtual addresss space of 32 bits and page size of 4KB.
+- **Example 0**: Consider a virtual address space of 32 bits and page size of 4KB.
 The system has a RAM of 128KB.
 What will the ratio of Page Table and Inverted Page Table be, if frame size = page size = 4B?
     - For Virtual Address:
         - Total address size = Virtual Address Space = $32$ bits
         - $4KB=2^2*2^{10}=2^{12}$, Page offset: $12$ bits